gracimarch/gracimarch/README.md

 # Hi there, I'm Graci 🌷

 I'm a **web developer** with a passion for learning and growing in the world of programming.
-Every day is an opportunity to explore something new!
+Every day is an **opportunity to explore something new**!

 ---